Ep. 56: “Glia” Featuring Dr. Steven Goldman

 Neural Stem Cells Rescue Cognitive and Motor Dysfunction in a Transgenic Model of Dementia with Lewy Bodies through a BDNF-Dependent Mechanism – This article describes how striatal transplantation of neural stem cells into aged α-synuclein transgenic mice significantly improves performance in multiple cognitive and motor domains.

 Vascular Platform to Define Hematopoietic Stem Cell Factors and Enhance Regenerative Hematopoiesis – Researchers demonstrate that AKT1-activated bone marrow endothelial cells (BMEC-Akt1) have a unique transcription factor/cytokine profile that supports functional hematopoietic stem cells in lieu of complex serum and cytokine supplementation and the transplantation of BMEC-Akt1 cells enhanced regenerative hematopoiesis following myeloablative irradiation.

 Crestospheres: Long-Term Maintenance of Multipotent, Premigratory Neural Crest Stem Cells – This article shows the conditions that enable maintenance of neuroepithelial “crestospheres” that self-renew and retain multipotency for weeks.

-Model Of Fibrolamellar Hepatocellular Carcinomas Reveals Striking Enrichment In Cancer Stem Cells – In this article, researchers present a transplantable tumour line, maintained in immune-compromised mice, and validate it as a bona fide model of human fibrolamellar hepatocellular carcinomas (hFL-HCCs) by multiple methods.
+Model of Fibrolamellar Hepatocellular Carcinomas Reveals Striking Enrichment in Cancer Stem Cells – Researchers present a transplantable tumor line, maintained in immune-compromised mice, and validate it as a bona fide model of human fibrolamellar hepatocellular carcinomas by multiple methods.